ArchipelagoMW/Archipelago/worlds/wargroove/docs/wargroove_en.md

    - You may have to replace all single \\ with \\\\
 4. Start the Wargroove client.
 It should start with no errors, if it does go back to step 1.

+## Installing the Archipelago Wargroove Mod and Campaign files

+1. Shutdown Wargroove if it is open.
+2. Start the ArchipelagoWargrooveClient.exe from the archipelago installation.
+This should install the mod and campaign for you.
+3. Start Wargroove.

-## Start Wargroove and verify the campaign can be loaded
+## Verify the campaign can be loaded

 1. Start Wargroove from Steam
 2. Go to `Story->Campaign->Custom->Archipelago` and click play.
 You should see the first level

 ## Starting a Multiworld game

 1. Start the Wargroove Client and connect to the server.
 Enter your username from your [settings file](/games/Wargroove/player-settings)
 2. Start Wargroove and play the Archipelago campaign by going to `Story->Campaign->Custom->Archipelago`